MartinKanters/martinkanters.github.io/content/posts/2021-06-xx-automatic-chocolatey-packages.md

 choco uninstall maven-snapshot -Y
 ```

-Do not be fooled though, not only developer tools can be installed with it, but also applications like [Google Chrome](https://community.chocolatey.org/packages/GoogleChrome), [Zoom](https://community.chocolatey.org/packages/zoom), [GIMP](https://community.chocolatey.org/packages/gimp) and many more!
+Don't be fooled though, not only developer tools can be installed with it, but also applications like [Google Chrome](https://community.chocolatey.org/packages/GoogleChrome), [Zoom](https://community.chocolatey.org/packages/zoom), [GIMP](https://community.chocolatey.org/packages/gimp) and many more!

+# Development
+Before we can automatically update and build the package, we should develop an initial version first.
+This article will not dive deep into developing it, but I felt the article would not be complete without at least covering it a bit.
+Another reason for not diving deep into the development part is because Chocolatey has [extensive documentation](https://docs.chocolatey.org/en-us/create/create-packages) itself.
+I suggest you to follow these docs when you are serious about creating a package, it helped me out a great bit.

+One of the important things to realize is that you will be needing some Powershell experience.
+Only in the event where you package the binaries inside of the Chocolatey package, you might not need any of the following scripts.
+Otherwise, a Chocolatey package typically contains three scripts:
+ - `chocolateyInstall.ps1` - This powershell script will be run when someone invokes `choco install <your-package>`.
+It will also run again when someone upgrades the package.
+ - `chocolateyBeforeModify.ps1` - This script will run when someone upgrades or uninstalls the package.
+This allows developers to prepare an installation for modification.
+ - `chocolateyUninstall.ps1` - When a user uninstalls a package, this will be run after `chocolateyBeforeModify.ps1` ran (if present).

+The installation script can download binaries from the internet and install it.
+Chocolatey offers modules which can help with this, for example `Install-ChocolateyZipPackage`.
+This module expects you to add a checksum of the file that will be downloaded during the install script.
+With this, the user is protected against any man-in-the-middle attacks, or just broken downloads.

+Other things will typically need to be done in these scripts, such as changing the environment variables and other things which completes the installation.
+Take care, since Powershell scripts can pretty much change anything in your system, errors can be disastrous.
+To be safe, you can develop these scripts in a Virtual Machine.

+# Automation
+--- TODO: Github Actions
 --- TODO: Handling the client secret
---- TODO: Shoutout to official choco package

 --- TODO: Automatic testing/verification
+--- TODO: Mailing notifications
 --- TODO: What to do when flakiness occurs

+# Lastly

+--- TODO: Shoutout to official choco package